-Do you really want a high-maintenance relationship with your swimming pool or spa?
-The kind that requires you to spend your free time (what's that?) cleaning out twigs, spent flowers, fruit and plant debris from nearby poolside landscaping?
+Do you want a high-maintenance relationship with your swimming pool or spa?
+The kind that requires you to spend your free time (what's that?) cleaning out twigs, spent flowers, fruit, and plant debris from nearby poolside landscaping?

-The whole idea of a pool is to enjoy time with family and friends while maybe getting in some exercise, in the privacy of your own backyard.
-Hours upon hours of maintenance is not what you signed up for.
+The whole idea of a pool is to enjoy time with family and friends while maybe getting in some exercise, in the privacy of your backyard.
+Hours of maintenance is not what you signed up for.

 On the subject of things to be aware of when selecting poolside plants: find out how far their root systems are likely to spread, so you won't get roots in your water pipes.

 But let's focus on plants that shed.
 This list of messy trees, shrubs, and vines is presented alphabetically.

 01 of 10

 This evergreen Australian native can be grown as a tree or shrub and has creamy-yellow clusters of flowers that grow along its stems from late winter to summer, depending on where you live.
 All species of acacia have pods, sap, and are fire-resistant.
 When it's time for the acacia to release its flower clusters, they spread—all over your yard and into your pool.

 If you must have an acacia, plant it in the front yard and hope a mighty wind doesn't blow around the time of pod and flower drop.

 02 of 10